RichardBrown384/riscos-artworks-js/docs/README.md

 A path element consists of a tag and zero or more points (stored as two 32-bit words as x then y).

 A tag is a 32-bit word.
-The lower 8 bits appear to determine the nature of the data that follows, and bits 8-31 appear to contain some kind of flag information.
+The lower 8 bits appear to determine the nature of the data that follows, and bits 8-31 contain flags that control rendering.

 A path then comprises one or more path elements.